lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ source ~/.rvm/scripts/rvm

-Check that Ruby is correctly installed:
+A final check that Ruby is correctly installed:

 - $ which ruby